lcdb/lcdb-wf/getting-started.rst

 lcdb-wf is designed to be customized for each project, so setting up a new project to use lcdb-wf means copying over the files you need.
-There is a ``deploy.py`` script that does this for you, but you need to have a copy of the repository to get this script in the first place.
+There is a ``deploy.py`` script that does this for you.

-The reason to use deploy.py is so you end up with a cleaner project directory.
-There are many additional files (like these docs and testing files) that are not necessary for an actual project.
+``deploy.py`` sets up a project and removes additional files (like these docs and testing files) that are not necessary for an actual project.
+The reason to use this script is so you end up with a cleaner project directory.

 This script also writes a file to the destination called ``.lcdb-wf-deployment.json``.
 It stores the timestamp and details about what